Important Note for Dispensaries: Distance from a School

 What happens after I apply?

 Once the application has been submitted, it will be reviewed by the OMMA.
-If it is deemed complete and meets all requirements, an approval letter with the identification card will be mailed within 14 days of the application submission date.
+If it is deemed complete and meets all requirements, an approval letter with the identification card will be mailed within 90 business days of the application submission date.

 If an application is incomplete due to unclear or missing information or documents, you will receive email correspondence stating the reason(s) it is incomplete.
 You will be able to log back in to your account to make corrections.
 The submission date is the date a complete application is provided.